 The cloakroom is closed, so please do not bring large bags or coats with you as you will have to carry everything you bring with you on your visit.
 Bags larger than a small bag or handbag will not be permitted.

-The cafe is currently closed, however a coffee cart is available outside the museum selling water, tea, coffee and pastries.
+The Restaurant and Cafe reopens on 24 October, however a coffee cart is available outside the museum selling water, tea, coffee and pastries.

 Please do not bring food with you as this cannot be taken into the galleries.